2020PB/police-brutality/reports/Oregon.md

 At the beginning of the series of events in or-portland-79, police and federal agetns fire pepper balls and tear gas.
 Footage clearly shows a protestor struck by a round, who then retreats.
 In a second video, the filmer, a journalist, is hit in the ankle.

-tags: protestor, journalist, tear-gas, shoot, projectile
+tags: protester, journalist, tear-gas, shoot, projectile

 id: or-portland-82